 When the kefir has finished fermenting, the next step is to separate the kefir from the kefir grains, which you want to remove and save for future use.
 As with a sourdough starter, the grains can be reused.
 The best way to remove the grains is by pouring the milk through a strainer.

 Avoid using a metal strainer.
 The best option, undoubtedly, is a fine mesh plastic or nylon strainer.
-While a plastic strainer is the preferred method, rubber (or even wooden) strainers are suitable for straining your grains.
+While a plastic strainer is a preferred method, rubber (or even wooden) strainers are suitable for straining your grains.
 Just be sure to wash the strainer well between uses.
 Kefir grains are fairly durable and sufficient in size, so a strainer with about a 1/8” hole size will work well.
 For a reference point, this is about the size of the average pasta strainer.

 Who doesn’t love a nice loaf of bread?
 See the best bread machine for making the tastiest sourdough!